How to Create a WordPress Plugin Zip File Using Command Line – Two Approaches

 Code language: JSON / JSON with Comments (json)

-In this case, we’ll add a zip command so that we can run it from command line using npm run zip.
+In this case, we’ll add a zip command so that we can run it from the command line using npm run zip.

 Setting the file structure